-- A member of the Company who is entitled to attend and vote at the Meeting is entitled to appoint one or more Proxies to attend and vote in his stead.
+- 1. A member of the Company who is entitled to attend and vote at the Meeting is entitled to appoint one or more Proxies to attend and vote in his stead.
 Where a member appoints two Proxies, the appointment shall be invalid unless he specifies the proportion of his holdings to be represented by each Proxy.
 A Proxy need not be a member of the Company.
 The instrument appointing a Proxy must be in writing under the hand of the appointer or his attorney duly authorised in writing, or if the appointer is a corporation either under its common seal or under the hands of duly authorised officer or attorney. - 2.
 All forms of Proxy must be deposited at the Company's Registered Office at Chamber E, Lian Seng Courts, No. 275, Jalan Haruan 1, Oakland Industrial Park, 70200 Seremban, Negeri Sembilan Darul Khusus not less than 48 hours before the time appointed for holding the Meeting or at any adjournment thereof. - 3.
 Where a Member is an authorised nominee as defined under the Securities Industry (Central Depositories) Act, 1991, it may appoint at least one (1) proxy in respect of each securities account it holds which is credited with ordinary shares of the Company. - 4.
-Only members whose name appear in the Record of Depositors as at 13 December 2012 (at least 3 market days before the AGM date) will be entitled to attend and vote at the meeting.
+Only members whose name appear in the Record of Depositors as at 6 December 2013 (at least 3 market days before the AGM date) will be entitled to attend and vote at the meeting. - 5.
+Where a member of the Company is an exempt authorised nominee which holds ordinary shares in the Company for multiple beneficial owners in one securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorised nominees may appoint in respect of each omnibus account it holds.